On Dakota prairie, home of Trump's DHS pick, immigration crackdown threatens way of life, economy

 And that is what is terrifying migrants, business owners and advocates alike.

-“If strict enforcement comes into play, we’re going to drown in our own red meat,” said Ray Epp, a hog farmer and former Yankton County commissioner, who noted the unparalleled work ethic — and growing presence — of migrant laborers in the state’s pork industry.
+“If strict enforcement comes into play, we’re going to drown in our own red meat,” said Ray Epp, a hog farmer and former Yankton County commissioner.
 “There’d be a crash.”

 Nitza Rubenstein, a community activist who works closely with migrants, was even more blunt: “Who’s going to milk the cows?
 If the Latinos don’t, nobody will.”

-“Valuable time has been wasted on one person’s political aspirations while life-changing issues have gone on the back burner,” said Steven Haugaard, a former speaker of the South Dakota House of Representatives who challenged Noem in 2022 for the Republican nomination for governor, garnering 24% of the vote.
+“Valuable time has been wasted on one person’s political aspirations while life-changing issues have gone on the back burner,” said Steven Haugaard, a former speaker of the South Dakota House of Representatives who challenged Noem in 2022 for the Republican nomination for governor.

-As her political ambition outgrew the newly fenced-in governor’s residence in Pierre, Noem increasingly has turned her attention to immigration, though her record was not always as harsh as her rhetoric.

-In 2019, for example, Noem rejected an offer by the first Trump administration to stop South Dakota’s cooperation with a U.S. State Department program to resettle refugees.
-It’s not clear how she feels about that program now.
-In her address last week, she criticized programs that have allowed “many thousands who caught a free plane ride over our borders courtesy of the federal government.”

 At her Senate confirmation hearing last week, Democrats questioned Noem’s qualifications for the job.
 As DHS secretary, she’ll be charged with managing the third-largest federal agency, with 240,000 employees and a budget of $108 billion — more than 15 times the spending of South Dakota, with just 13,000 workers.